tonethar/IGME-230-GDD-2017-Fall/notes/HW-adventure.md

 - add story elements
 - add a menu system and keyboard shortcuts (menu commands are probably done `onkeyup`)
 - if necessary, fix "keyboard repeating" issues associated with the user holding the arrow keys down
-- save game state in `.localStorage` - see [web-apps-9.md](./web-apps-9.md)
+- save game state in `localStorage` - see [web-apps-9.md](./web-apps-9.md)
 - or do a completely different kind of a game like [Robots aka Daleks](https://en.wikipedia.org/wiki/Robots_(computer_game))

 ## IV.
 Review questions
 - note that we use `Object.freeze()` on some of our Object literals, but `Object.seal()`on others.
 What are the differences between these methods, and why did we choose one over the other?
 - in `loadLevel()`, we use the ES6 static object method `Object.assign()` - what does it do?
-- give 2 ways to add a new CSS class to an element (so that it has more than 1 class), and 2 ways to remove ones of these classes from an element.
+- give 2 ways to add a new CSS class to an element (so that it has more than 1 class), and 2 ways to remove one of these classes from an element.